Skip to main content

 Document

-By providing a document ID, you can retrieve all the chunks within that
+By providing a document ID, you can retrieve all the chunks within that document, or all the chunks that meet the criteria of your query statements.
+Example:

 from bigdata_client import Bigdata